Diagg/EndPoint-CloudKit-Bootstrap/Readme.md

 ```

 a few notes about this parameter:
-- You can execute as many scrip as you want using coma separator.
+- You can execute as many script as you want using coma separator.
 - Scripts are executed after module import.
 - Executed scripts can harm/break/nuke your system.
 Be very carefull about what you want to run !
 At first this option was devellopped to run scripts mades of function like [this one](https://github.com/DanysysTeam/PS-SFTA/blob/master/SFTA.ps1).
 Of course you can run anything, but this kind of script give you back control on what and when to run your stuffs.